Kvindelige Studenters Sangforening

 more

-She has worked with a number of Norway’s leading choirs and ensembles.
-In addition to KSS, she is conductor and artistic director of the professional vocal ensemble Kilden Vokalensemble in Kristiansand, Vestoppland Chamber Choir and the Norwegian Student Choral Society.
-She teaches conducting at the Norwegian Academy of Music and is in charge of master’s-level courses in ensemble singing at the University of Agder.
-She has served as jury member at competitions in Norway and abroad, and she offers seminars, workshops and master classes on a regular basis for both conductors and singers.
+As a conductor, flautist and church musician she has worked with a number of Norway’s leading choirs and ensembles.
+In addition to KSS, she is the conductor and artistic director of the professional vocal ensemble Kilden Vokalensemble in Kristiansand and the Norwegian Student Choral Society.
+She teaches conducting at the Norwegian Academy of Music and has served as jury member at competitions in Norway and abroad, and she offers seminars, workshops and master classes on a regular basis for both conductors and singers.

-Bodsberg Weyde has contributed to a long list of recordings as singer, conductor and flautist, and she has won numerous national and international competitions.
+Bodsberg Weyde has contributed to a long list of recordings, and she has won numerous national and international competitions.
 In the autumn of 2012, she received the Conductor Prize for KSS’s performance at Norway’s national choral competition, and in 2015 and 2019 she led KSS to victory in two classifications during the European Choir Games and Grand Prix of Nations.
-In addition, all the choir’s releases with Bodsberg Weyde as conductor have received glowing reviews.
-She was awarded the Conductor Prize in the autumn of 2015 while competing with the Vestoppland Chamber Choir at the Canta al Mar Barcelona competition, and in 2017 she won two first places and a Conductor Prize while conducting the Norwegian Student Choral Society at the Sixth International Anton Bruckner Choir Competition.
+All the choir’s releases with Bodsberg Weyde as conductor have received glowing reviews.
+Critics laud her attention to text and phrasing and emphasize her ability to create a really listener-friendly album.
+She was awarded the Conductor Prize in the autumn of 2015, whilst competing with the Vestoppland Chamber Choir at the Canta al Mar Barcelona competition, and in 2017 she won two first places and a Conductor Prize whilst conducting the Norwegian Student Choral Society at the Sixth International Anton Bruckner Choir Competition.

 less